The animals you won’t believe are kept as pets in Canada

 These shocking figures reveal that Canada’s lax pet ownership laws are enabling a cruel and inhumane wildlife pet trade.
 Many of these wild animals are poached from their natural habitats and imported directly from the wild.
 Others come from captive breeding operations, which have their own set of serious problems.

-Popular animals owned as pets such as snakes, parrots, geckos, turtles, fennec foxes, iguanas, caracals and servals are all wild animals.
+Popular animals owned as pets such as snakes, parrots, geckos, turtles, fennec foxes, iguanas, sugar gliders, caracals and servals are all wild animals.
 Unlike domesticated animals, which have been selectively bred over many generations to live with humans, wild animals suffer in captivity.
-There is no way to replicate the space and freedom that wild animals need in a home environment.
+There is no way to replicate the space and freedom that wild animals need in their natural environment.

 Exotic pet breakdown by province:

-- Manitoba and Saskatchewan: 82,102 wild animals exist as pets
+- Manitoba and Saskatchewan: 82,102 wild animals are kept as pets

-- Atlantic provinces: 73,534 wild animals exist as pets
+- Atlantic provinces: 73,534 wild animals are kept as pets

-Canada has experienced a number of tragic incidents due to wild animal ownership, such as the death of two boys from asphyxiation by an African Rock Python in New Brunswick, and the death of a woman who was mauled to death by a tiger in British Columbia.
+Canada has experienced a number of tragic incidents due to wild animal ownership, such as the death of two boys from asphyxiation by an African rock python in New Brunswick, and the death of a woman who was mauled by a tiger in British Columbia.

 Our analysis of Canada’s wild animal ownership laws found that many provinces fail to sufficiently restrict which animals can be owned as pets.
 Regions such as Ontario and the Northwest Territories do not regulate this issue at all at a provincial level.
 Other provinces have stronger laws, which have largely been developed in response to tragic incidents.

-Inconsistent laws in Canada also mean that many wild animals can suffer as pets in some provinces and not others.
-For example, 70% of the servals kept as pets in Canada exist in B.C. and 15% exist in Ontario - provinces that allow ownership of these animals.
+Inconsistent laws in Canada also mean that certain wild animals can be legally kept as pets in some provinces but not in others.
+For example, 85% of the servals kept as pets in Canada can be found in British Columbia and Ontario - both provinces allow ownership of these animals.
 In comparison, no servals are kept as pets in Quebec and Alberta - provinces that prohibit the ownership of these animals.

-Large numbers of wild animals exist in Canada due to weak laws.
-Some provinces are better than others at protecting wild animals from a lifetime of suffering.
+Large numbers of wild animals are kept in Canada due to weak laws.
+Some provinces are better than others at restricting the keeping of wild animals and protecting them from a lifetime of suffering.

 What you can do

-We are calling on provincial governments to improve their wild animal ownership laws.
+We are calling on provincial governments to improve their exotic animal ownership laws.
 Join us by writing a letter to your provincial Minister responsible for this issue.
-Together, we can place pressure on our leaders to ensure wild animals don’t suffer in captivity in Canada.
+Together, we can move our leaders to protect wild animals from suffering in captivity in Canada.